laravel/docs/queries.md

         }
     }

-Like [raw queries](/docs/{{version}}/database), the `get` method returns an `array` of results where each result is an instance of the PHP `StdClass` object.
+Like [raw queries](/docs/{{version}}/database), the `get` method returns an `Illuminate\Support\Collection` containing the results where each result is an instance of the PHP `StdClass` object.
 You may access each column's value by accessing the column as a property of the object:

     foreach ($users as $user) {
         echo $user->name;